 4. How is cannabidiol oil obtained?

 Cannabidiol oil is generally obtained from hemp through either alcohol or CO2 extraction processes.
-Our partners use hemp because it doesn’t contain THC, and they opt for alcohol extraction because it is the best, producing oil that yields the full spectrum of cannabinoids in the Cannabis sativa plant.
+Our partners use hemp, and they opt for alcohol extraction because it is the most effective method, producing oil that yields the full spectrum of cannabinoids in the Cannabis sativa plant.
 Their extracts contain a multitude of cannabinoids with positive effects, as well as terpenes, minerals, fatty acids, and vitamins.
 All these substances make these products nourishing and we recommend them for dietary and skin-care uses.

 5. Can cannabidiol oil cure any condition?

 Our partners produce cannabidiol oil that is sold as a dietary and or personal-use supplement, so we’re not making any medical claims.
 However, we do encourage you to research this topic yourself, as there are trustworthy websites where you’ll find studies on the effects and benefits of cannabidiol for various conditions.
 We may refer to such studies here, but only to inform you about them.
 Their cannabidiol products are not intended to treat, cure, or prevent any disease although it is quite possible those suffering from any one or more of a variety of ailments could see benefit from taking cannabidiol.

 6. Is your partner’s cannabidiol oil synthetic or natural?

 Our partners extract cannabidiol oil from industrial hemp, so their products are all natural and, are organically grown.
 Industrial hemp is naturally rich in cannabidiol, so they use this plant to make sure the final product contains a multitude of useful compounds and no psychoactive substances.

 7. Does cannabidiol oil cause side effects?